meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 ### Approaches in Motivation
-Low approach motivation tends to be small things, like funny films or recalling pleasant memories High Approach motivation is associated with enthusiasm or desire
+Low approach motivation tends to be small things, like funny films or recalling pleasant memories High Approach motivation is associated with enthusiasm or desire --> PA does not broaden, and rather narrows.

 ## (10) Jonathon Cohen: How does the brain reflect a person's cognitive-emotion decision-making?
 ## (11) Working memory capacity and emotion regulation: How does WMC influence one's ability to control their emotions?